Pain and Pain Symptom Management for Michigan Nurses

 OPIOID MISUSE, ABUSE, AND DIVERSION

-Along with attempts to improve identification and treatment of pain, there has been an equal rise in prescription opioid addiction and abuse in the United States.
-Opioid misuse, abuse, and diversion are major problems with serious consequences.
+Along with attempts to improve identification and treatment of pain, there has been a rise in prescription opioid addiction and abuse in the United States.
+Opioid misuse, abuse, and diversion are major problems with serious consequences, and the efforts to address them involve government and regulatory agencies, drug researchers and manufacturers, healthcare institutions, and individual clinicians.

 Scope of the Problem